Johnson Canyon, Utah

 Since then, many who have attempted to find the treasure have met untimely deaths.
 Brandt Child perished after hitting a horse with his car.
 Another prospector drilled toward the tunnel and brought up gold on the drill bit.
 When he drilled again, the drill bit broke off, postponing the search.
 Later that night, the prospector died from a heart attack before he could make any additional progress.
 In an atmosphere of gold treasure-seekers, many attribute these deaths to a treasure’s curse.

 Today, the “Best Friends Animal Sanctuary”, (a no-kill sanctuary for homeless pets), owns the Three Lakes property.
 Child’s family sold out!
 No plans exist to continue the hunt for the treasure, and the lake sits, along US 89, untouched.
-Of course I showed up to explore the treasure myself and donate to the “Best Friend Animal Sanctuary”.
+Of course I showed up to explore the treasure myself and donated to the “Best Friend Animal Sanctuary”.

-Later, I drove out to the southwest from the mouth of Thompson Canyon on US 89, towards Page, Arizona, to explore a massive sinkhole, called the “Eagle Sink”.
+Later, I drove out to the southwest from the mouth of Johnson Canyon on US 89, towards Page, Arizona, to explore a massive sinkhole, called the “Eagle Sink”.
 It was only a few kilometers away.

 Sinkholes are found in limestone karst formations.
 They usually occur when water has formed a cavern below and then the cavern and then the cavern collapses.
 A good indicator of the age of a sinkhole is the shape of the “bowl”.
 The more, dish-shape, the older the sinkhole.
 By all indicators, “Eagle Sink” is a very young sinkhole.